 In other words, according to Jesus, if Rome’s traditions were apostolic and not human, how should they know this?
 By examining them in light of the Scriptures.
 That means the Scriptures serve as the final reference point.
 That means tradition cannot be on the same podium; the Scriptures occupy a space above all traditions.

 Jesus holds the Bible above all tradition.
-Jesus expects Gods people today, living in a time when He is ascended and the apostles are dead, to make the inspired, preserved, prophetic Scriptures to be our highest court of appeals.
-For they and they alone serve as the only God-breathed entity for the church today.
+Jesus expects God’s people today, living in a time when He is ascended and the apostles are dead, to make the inspired, preserved, prophetic Scriptures their highest court of appeals, for the Scriptures alone serve as the only God-breathed rule available for the church today.